Skip to main content

 • supervision and reflection on your own development as a Coach

 This integrated design is what turns knowledge into embodied skill over time.
+Furthermore, it prepares you to sustain quality practice across different contexts and client profiles.

 Once you know the foundations, you can go deeper and evaluate concrete criteria before enrolling.
+These criteria apply equally to online and in-person programs.

-Accreditation, recognition and transparency
+Accreditation, Recognition, and Transparency

 • they follow a formal code of ethics